Data Types in CocoIndex

 Data Types

-You don't need to spell out data types in CocoIndex, when you define the flow using existing operations (source, function, etc).
-These operations decide data types of fields produced by them based on the spec and input data types.
-All you need to do is to make sure the data passed to functions and storage targets are accepted by them.
+CocoIndex automatically infers data types of the output created by CocoIndex sources and functions.
+You don't need to spell out any data type explicitly when you define the flow.
+All you need to do is to make sure the data passed to functions and targets are compatible with them.

-When you define custom functions, you need to specify the data types of arguments and return values.
+Each type in CocoIndex type system is mapped to one or multiple types in Python.
+When you define a custom function, you need to annotate the data types of arguments and return values.

 Basic Types

-This is the list of all basic types supported by CocoIndex:
+Primitive types are basic types that are not composed of other types.
+This is the list of all primitive types supported by CocoIndex:

 ---|---|---|---|